compose-eu/Appcelerator/README.md

     transport: 'mqtt'

     // All optional from here on

     // Compose API endpoint
     url: 'http://api.servioticy.com'

-    // Additional configuration to be passed to sub-modules handling data trasmission
+    // Additional configuration to be passed to sub-modules handling data transmission
     // can be passed by adding a properties matching the transport name
     mqtt: {
         proto: 'mqtt', // or 'mqtts'